pavithra7369/asic/README.md

 ## DAY 1 RTL DESIGN USING VERILOG WITH SKY130 TECHNOLOGY
 # **Introduction to open-source simulator iverilog**
 __Simulator__
-   *simulator is a tool used for checking the design *RTL design is checked for adherence to the spec by simulating the design *Simulator is a tool used for simulating the design(iverilog is the simulator here) __Design__
+   +simulator is a tool used for checking the design

+   +RTL design is checked for adherence to the spec by simulating the design

+   +Simulator is a tool used for simulating the design(iverilog is the simulator here)

+__Design__
-   *Design is the actual verilog code or set of verilog codes which has the intended functionality to meet with required specifications
+   +Design is the actual verilog code or set of verilog codes which has the intended functionality to meet with required specifications

 __Testbench__
-     *Testbench is the setup to apply stimulus(test_vectors) to the design to check it's functionality and match it to spec __How Simulator Works?__
+     +Testbench is the setup to apply stimulus(test_vectors) to the design to check it's functionality and match it to spec

+__How Simulator Works?__
-   *Simulator looks for the change on input signals *Upon change to the input the output will be evaluated,no change in input-no change in output *Simulator is looking for change in the values of input.
+   +Simulator looks for the change on input signals +Upon change to the input the output will be evaluated,no change in input-no change in output +Simulator is looking for change in the values of input.

    ![WhatsApp Image 2023-09-02 at 16 29 45](https://github.com/pavithra7369/asic/assets/143084423/621d6e08-28d5-4e9e-9b27-99340d98eb39)